 Without appropriate responses, climate change is likely to constrain economic development in sectors such as agriculture, fisheries and forestry in many southern countries.
 But if you plan for it, adaptation to climate change is possible.
 With this course, you and your organisation can get involved.
 And acquire the theoretical knowledge and the skills to translate policy documents and research into climate-smart adaptation strategies at local level.
-The interactive course is given in Uganda and includes fieldwork and case studies of participants.
 You will take home a personal action plan to integrate your new knowledge and skills into your daily work at home.

 What will you learn?

 - Have full understanding of climate change adaptation concepts;

 - Be able to effectively and meaningfully contribute to the debate on climate change adaptation, either in the policy process and/or in providing knowledge to the policy process;